ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/agent/readme.md

 ### How is No Code Achieved in the Ikasan Enterprise Scheduler Platform?
 [Job Plan Template](../dashboard/job-plans/job-plan-templates.md) are managed from with the `Ikasan Enterprise Scheduler Dashboard` in order to define how a `Job Plan` and its jobs are to be executed.
-Once the 'Job Plan' is complete, the relevant agents are provisioned via the
+Once the `Job Plan` is complete, the relevant agents are provisioned via the
 [Agent Job Provision Service](../rest/agent-job-provision-service.md).
-The `Agent Job Provision Service` de-activates the agent module and provides jobs configurations to the agent, before re-activating the modules.
+The `Agent Job Provision Service` de-activates the agent module and provides job configurations to the agent, before re-activating the modules.
 Upon activation, a flow is created for each job and the agent is ready to perform the jobs on behalf of any future `Job Plan Instances` that are created.

 ## Ikasan Enterprise Scheduler Agent Job Flows